cabforum/servercert/docs/BR.md

 After July 31, 2019, CAs SHALL maintain a record of which IP validation method, including the relevant BR version number, was used to validate every IP Address.

-**Note**: IP Addresses verified in accordance with this [Section 3.2.2.5](#3225-authentication-for-an-ip-address) may be listed in Subscriber Certificates as defined in [Section 7.1.4.2](#7142-subject-information---subscriber-certificates) or in Subordinate CA Certificates via iPAddress in permittedSubtrees within the Name Constraints extension.
-CAs are not required to verify IP Addresses listed in Subordinate CA Certificates via iPAddress in excludedSubtrees in the Name Constraints extension prior to inclusion in the Subordinate CA Certificate.

 ##### 3.2.2.5.1 Agreed-Upon Change to Website

 Confirming the Applicant's control over the requested IP Address by confirming the presence of a Request Token or Random Value contained in the content of a file or webpage in the form of a meta tag under the "/.well-known/pki-validation" directory, or another path registered with IANA for the purpose of validating control of IP Addresses, on the IP Address that is accessible by the CA via HTTP/HTTPS over an Authorized Port.
 The Request Token or Random Value MUST NOT appear in the request.